Archdiocese of San Salvador

 The Archdiocese of San Salvador is a Latin Church ecclesiastical territory or archdiocese of the Catholic Church in El Salvador.
 Its archepiscopal see is the Salvadoran capital, San Salvador, and the surrounding region.

 The current Archbishop of San Salvador is José Luis Escobar Alas.
-His cathedra is in San Salvador Cathedral, otherwise the Metropolitan Cathedral of the Holy Saviour (Catedral Metropolitana de San Salvador).
+His cathedra is in Metropolitan Cathedral of San Salvador, otherwise the Metropolitan Cathedral of the Holy Saviour (Catedral Metropolitana de San Salvador).
 The city also has a former cathedral, now the Basilica of the Sacred Heart of Jesus (Basílica del Sagrado Corazón de Jesús), and a minor basilica dedicated to the Virgin of Guadelupe, the Basílica de la Ceiba de Nuestra Señora de Guadalupe.
 The Archdiocese of San Salvador is the sole metropolitan see in El Salvador, with seven suffragan dioceses in its ecclesiastical province: the Dioceses of Chalatenango, San Miguel, San Vicente, Santa Ana, Santiago de María, Sonsonate, and Zacatecoluca.

 The Archdiocese of San Salvador has an unusual arrangement in which the auxiliary bishop, Gregorio Rosa Chávez, is a cardinal, whilst the archbishop is not.
 The Archbishop of San Salvador retains ordinary authority over the archdiocese.